pikesley/timelapser/README.md

 ```

 This will (in theory) eventually catch up.
 You might want to consider running this inside a `screen` session, too.

+## Storage considerations

+A full 24 hours of 6-photos-per-minute, in the middle of June (so the minimum amount of all-black photos), runs to about 31GB.